HannahLeaM/pdf-split/README.md

       available ocr ist performed automatically.
     - As the Output you also define a file for reference for the filenames used to output the final split documents.
+    - r triggers final text recognition on output file for further use.

   Known Bugs and issuse: